 1. The MCPTT user at the MCPTT client 1 is authorized and requests to modify the criteria for determining the list of participants.
 The MCPTT client 1 sends the modify ad hoc group call criteria request to the MCPTT server which contains an updated criteria to determine the list of participants.

 2. The MCPTT server verifies whether the MCPTT client 1 is authorized to modify the criteria which determines the list of participants during on-going ad hoc group voice communication.
-The MCPTT server determines the list of ad hoc group call participants based on the criteria provided and indentifies that MCPTT client 3 is to be removed from and MCPTT client 2 is to be added to the group.
+The MCPTT server determines the list of ad hoc group call participants based on the criteria provided and identifies that MCPTT client 3 is to be removed from and MCPTT client 2 is to be added to the group.
+The MCPTT server may also re-determine pre-configured group based on the updated criteria to determine the participant list.

 3. The MCPTT server sends modify ad hoc group call criteria response to MCPTT client 1.
+If the pre-configured group is re-determined, the MCPTT server provide the newly determined pre-configured group in the modify ad hoc group call criteria response to the MCPTT client 1.

+3a.
+If the pre-configured group is re-determined, the MCPTT server provide the newly determined pre-configured group to ad hoc group call participants in the notification Ad hoc group call pre-configured group update notify.

 4. The MCPTT server sends the ad hoc group call leave request to the MCPTT client 3 to remove it from the on-going ad hoc group call.

 5. The MCPTT client 3 notifies the user of the ad hoc group call leave request.